btgrant-76/en.javascript.info/1-js/01-getting-started/1-intro/article.md

     Modern browsers allow it to work with files, but the access is limited and only provided if the user does certain actions, like "dropping" a file into a browser window or selecting it via an `<input>` tag.

     There are ways to interact with the camera/microphone and other devices, but they require a user's explicit permission.
 So a JavaScript-enabled page may not sneakily enable a web-camera, observe the surroundings and send the information to the [NSA](https://en.wikipedia.org/wiki/National_Security_Agency).
-- Different tabs/windows generally do not know about each other.
+- ==Different tabs/windows generally do not know about each other==.
 Sometimes they do, for example when one window uses JavaScript to open the other one.
-But even in this case, JavaScript from one page may not access the other page if they come from different sites (from a different domain, protocol or port).
+But even in this case, JavaScript from one page may not access the other page ==if they come from different sites (from a different domain, protocol or port)==.

-    This is called the "Same Origin Policy".
+    This is called the =="Same Origin Policy"==.
 To work around that, *both pages* must agree for data exchange and must contain special JavaScript code that handles it.
 We'll cover that in the tutorial.

     This limitation is, again, for the user's safety.
 A page from `http://anysite.com` which a user has opened must not be able to access another browser tab with the URL `http://gmail.com`, for example, and steal information from there.
-- JavaScript can easily communicate over the net to the server where the current page came from.
-But its ability to receive data from other sites/domains is crippled.
-Though possible, it requires explicit agreement (expressed in HTTP headers) from the remote side.
+- ==JavaScript can easily communicate over the net to the server where the current page came from.
+But its ability to receive data from other sites/domains is crippled.== Though possible, it requires explicit agreement (expressed in HTTP headers) from the remote side.
 Once again, that's a safety limitation.

 ![](limitations.svg)